kelvin-gathuru/Login-SignUp-And-Dashboard-in-Angular/README.md

 ```

    This will compile the application and launch a dev server.
 Open your browser and navigate to [http://localhost:4200/login](http://localhost:4200/) to access the application.
 The server will automatically reload if you make any changes to the source files.

-   Just enter any valid email and a password to login and see the dashboard.

 ## Screenshots
 ### Login